ssilverman/QNEthernet/README.md

 this file is included when `QNEthernet.h` is included; there's no need to include it separately.

+The functions are in the `qindesign::network::util` namespace, so if you've already added `using namespace qindesign::network;` to your code, they can be called with `util::writeMagic()` syntax.
+Otherwise, they need to be fully
+qualified: `qindesign::network::util::writeMagic()`.

 1. `writeFully(Print &, buf, size, breakf = nullptr)`: Attempts to completely
    write bytes to the given `Print` object.
 The optional `breakf` function is used as the stopping condition.
 It returns the number of bytes actually